Zekronz/C-String/README.md

 str_delete(str, 4, 5); // Removes 5 characters from the string, starting from index 4.
 str_clear(str); // Clears the entire string and sets its length to 0.

-// There are also similar functions for adding individual characters. str_add_char(str, 'I'); // Appends the character 'I' to the end of the string. str_insert_char(str, 0, 'H'); // Inserts the character 'H' at index 0 of the string.
+// There are also similar functions for adding individual characters: str_add_char(str, 'I'); // Appends the character 'I' to the end of the string. str_insert_char(str, 0, 'H'); // Inserts the character 'H' at index 0 of the string.